| |

 Best for: Growing enterprises and mid-market organizations that want ITIL-aligned, fully featured service management without enterprise-tier pricing.

 HaloITSM users who want to add CMDB automation and service mapping have a direct path: Virima is available to purchase through HaloITSM.
-Adding Virima’s high-frequency discovery and service mapping gives Halo users a discovery-sourced CMDB, ViVID service visualization, and rapid impact analysis inside their existing workflows.
+Adding Virima’s high-frequency discovery and service mapping gives Halo users a discovery-driven CMDB, ViVID service visualization, and rapid impact analysis inside their existing workflows.

 Ideal fit: Mid-market enterprises scaling their IT operations, and organizations that value ITIL alignment without a complex or expensive implementation process.